You are here

 Buy all your loved ones the beautiful Beth El Hebrew 1859 logo T-Shirts!

 Beth El is raising funds for a new playground?

-With seed money from Cantor Jason Kaufman's concert, the JCCNV was able to start a fund with all proceeds going towards a new playground for the preschool.
+Beth El is getting a new playground!
 If you would like to donate towards this very worthy project, simply send your donations to Beth El Hebrew Congregation and notate "Playground."
 If you donate on line, the playground fund is first on the list!

 Wednesdays during the school year

 @ 7:00 PM

 See calendar for exact dates and subjects

 For more information about ALIVE! go to alive-inc.org.